opsmop/opsmop/docs/source/language.rst

 Language
 --------

-OpsMop configurations are written in a Python 3 DSL.
+OpsMop configuration policies use a Python 3 DSL, or "Domain Specific Language".
+Really this is not a new language, but an idiomatic way of using Python.

 You've hopefully already read ":ref:`local`" to understand what the command line commands are and are ready to see what the language is about.